Words by Heather Sykes, Creative Writing and Illustration Student. Graphs by Aleksandr Mäeots, Film Production Student.

 Worcester’s Awareness of The Sustainable Development Goals has Increased

-Our SDG’s (Sustainability Development Goals) are becoming more well known, as students are starting to hear more and know more about these goals.
+Our SDG’s (Sustainability Development Goals) are becoming more well known, as students and staff are starting to hear more and know more about these goals.

 There are 17 SDGs that the university is working towards.
 They aren’t solely focused on environmental goals, instead, we also look at the social and economic side of university life.
 This is because the best way to enable and ensure a greener future is by allowing everyone to have access to a sustainable way of living.